davidpots/jakeworry/README.md

 # Jake Worry

 A cleverly named repo for me to keep track of random jQuery tidbits + explorations, so I can access them later in future coding endeavors.
 I try to break down each fundamental lesson into a single entry.
-Most recent exercises are at the top.
+Most recent exercises are at the top!

 ---